Skip to Content

 • Ascites (fluid in the belly).

-• Esophageal varices ( swollen veins in the esophagus).
+• Esophageal varices (swollen veins in the esophagus).

 • Portal hypertension (high blood pressure around the liver).

-• Small, otherwise harmless holes in the diaphragm, present from birth that allow fluid to enter the lung s.
+• Small, otherwise harmless holes in the diaphragm, present from birth, that allow fluid to enter the lungs.

-How to prevent hepatic hydrothorax
+How can I prevent hepatic hydrothorax?

 Hepatic hydrothorax mainly happens on the right side of the body, where the liver is.
 The right lung becomes compressed when fluid builds up around it.